BensonGardner/opt-mobile-portfolio/README.md

 1. Reduce size of pizzeria.jpg, and create a small version of pizzeria.jpg for index page.

 2. Adjust sizes of images for index page.

+3. Created smaller version of pizza.png, sized for the background, called pizza-mover.png.

 ### Main.js
 1. Change scrollTop to window.scrollY to avoid layout thrashing.